It's Time for Real Estate Agents to Get Off Their Assets and Sell!

 - The doom and gloom you're hearing about in the mass media should not affect your decision to act if you are ready, willing, able and eager to do so.

-- Prices may still go lower, but as soon as they hit bottom, they will rebound with a vengeance, quickly wiping out any advantage you might gain by waiting.
+- Prices may still go lower, but as soon as they hit bottom, they will rebind with a vengeance, quickly wiping out any advantage you might gain by waiting.

 - Right now, you have an unusually wide selection of properties to choose from, including those owned by people highly motivated to sell immediately.